-When a faculty member suspects or learns of an alleged instance of academic dishonesty on the part of a student, the faculty member will contact the student.
+If a faculty member suspects or learns of an alleged instance of academic dishonesty on the part of a student, the faculty member will contact the student.
+If the act of dishonesty is substantiated by material evidence, the faculty member will submit an incident report.

-When the faculty member confirms an incident of dishonesty, the faculty member may take any of the following steps:
+If the act occurs in a course taught by the faculty member who discovered the dishonesty, the faculty member may take any of the following steps:

 - a.
-Allow the student to resubmit the assignment or re-take the exam, test, or quiz for full credit; - b.
-Reduce the grade earned by the student for the specific assignment, exam, test, or quiz by whatever factor the faculty member deems appropriate; - c.
-Fail the student on the particular assignment, exam, test, or quiz; - d.
-Reduce the grade earned by the student for the course; - e.
-Fail the student for the course:
+Allow the student to resubmit the assignment or re-take the exam, test, or quiz for full or partial credit; - b.
+Reduce the grade earned by the student for the specific assignment, exam, test,